Mountain climbing in Ecuador

 In the refuges, normally 8-10 climbers will share a dorm.

 On Chimborazo, you can sleep in the refuge at 4800 m or in a tent at high camp at 5300 m.
 Mountaineers who sleep at high camp shorten their summit day considerably and increase their chances of success.
-Ensure that you contract a the travel operator that offers this option.
+Please speak to us about this option.

 Ecuador climbing guides

 In Ecuador, you must climb a glaciated peak with a registered mountain guide.
 The national authority on guide training, ASEGUIM, certifies all mountain guides.
-Their guide training program is topnotch and is aligned with the IFMGA.
+Their guide training program is excellent and aligned with the IFMGA.
 Please check that your guide is actually certified before contracting him.

 On summit attempts on glaciated peaks like Chimborazo or Cotopaxi, the guiding ratio is either 1:1 or 2:1 (client-to-guide).

 Guides and their clients are roped together at all times during summit attempts.
 The guide will break trail to the summit.
-Fixed ropes are not used on mountains in Ecuador.
+Fixed ropes are not used on volcanoes in Ecuador.

-We only use four wheel transport or private mini-bus services.
+We only use four wheel transport or private vehicle services on our mountain climbing tours in Ecuador.

 Type of meals to be expected